 7.8 The Customer shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Customer shall not be entitled to assert any credit, set-off or counterclaim against the Supplier in order to justify withholding payment of any such amount in whole or in part.
 The Supplier may at any time, without limiting any other rights or remedies it may have, set off any amount owing to it by the Customer against any amount payable by the Supplier to the Customer.

 7.9 If the Customer requests a cancellation on an order then the Supplier reserves the right to invoke a cancellation fee to cover administration costs.
 Any parts procured or liable for would also be chargeable.
-The administration fee would start at £100 per line of said order.
+The administration fee would start at £1000 or £100 per line of said order, whichever is the greater.
 A request for cancellation does not constitute a cancellation is possible.

 8. THE CUSTOMER'S INSOLVENCY OR INCAPACITY